-Could you have a gallstone, but not know it?
-Usually lying dormant for years, they can be extremely painful, even dangerous, if they become symptomatic.
+It is possible to have gallstones and not know it.
+They can lie dormant for years without causing problems.
+However, when they become symptomatic, they can cause severe pain.
 John H., an overweight, 55-year-old accountant, woke up one morning not long ago with terrible pains in his upper abdomen and right shoulder.
 Positive he was having a heart attack, he rushed off to the emergency room.
-But alas, John's problem was far less dramatic and, fortunately, less critical.
+Fortunately, John's problem was far less dramatic.
 He had gallstones.

 Gallstones form when substances in the bile crystallize, or harden.
-There are two types of gallstones:
+There are 2 types of gallstones:

 Although there is not an exact cause for gallstones, a number of factors are known to contribute to their formation: